Joe-w1994/Hello-World/README.md

 # Hello-World
 My first repository on GitHub

-I like ruby footbal and badminton!
+I like ruby, football and badminton!